-Under the Health Regulations, medicines must be made available through authorised pharmacies and can be sold only to patients with a physician's prescription, especially antibiotics (except over-thecounter products).
+Under the Health Regulations, medicines must be made available through authorised pharmacies and can be sold to patients only with a physician's prescription, especially antibiotics (except over-the-counter products).

 Electronic advertising falls under the general advertising rules in Article 2 of the Health Regulations.
-COFEPRIS has been increasing its monitoring of online ads for medicinal products, which traditionally have been less stringently monitored than television or radio ads.
+COFEPRIS has been increasing its monitoring of online ads for medicinal products, which traditionally have been less stringently monitored than television or